The 2015 ArCH Residential Architecture Standards of Care (ArCH-RASoC2015) are as follows:

 S3.1 Sections & Details – Structural 3/4″=1′-0″

 These were taken from a recent set of documents.
 Keep in mind that another project might have no separate structural documents, or more or less.
 It all depends on the Architect, complexity of the project and the Structural Engineer.
-In any event, the Architect should not be held responsible for the performance, acts and documents of the Structural Engineer.
+In any event, the Architect should not be held responsible for the performance, acts, omissions and documents of the Structural Engineer.
 Although, there should be at least some basic level of coordination of the then known and received files/documents of the engineer(s) in the possession of Architect during the Architect’s review and coordination process.
+The Architect should Not in any way be held accountable for any work accomplished by the Structural Engineer or others whom did not coordinate such with the Architect or make the Architect aware of such work or changes, and for which the Architect was not compensated by the Client.

 600. QUANTITY OF SHEETS IN A SET, LEVEL OF DETAIL